CSP

 CSP is the acronym for Content Security Policy.

-A computer security standard introduced to prevent cross-site scripting (XSS), clickjacking, and other code injection attacks resulting from the execution of malicious content in the trusted web page context.
-It’s a way to reduce or altogether remove the risk of these types of attacks by specifying trusted sources of content for a web page.
+A computer security standard was introduced to prevent cross-site scripting (XSS), clickjacking, and other code injection attacks resulting from executing malicious content in the trusted web page context.
+It specifies trusted sources of content for a web page, reducing or altogether eliminating the risk of these types of attacks.

-The concept of CSP was first proposed by Mozilla in 2004.
+Mozilla first proposed the CSP concept in 2004.
 The initial concept was intended to mitigate persistent XSS vulnerabilities, a common web security vulnerability that allows attackers to inject malicious scripts into web pages viewed by other users.
 Over time, the concept was refined and expanded to cover more content types and provide more granular control over policies.

 CSP is beneficial because it acts as an extra layer of security that can mitigate the impact of other security vulnerabilities in web applications, such as injection flaws.
 It doesn’t replace good coding practices or other security measures but provides an additional layer of defense.